You're viewing documentation for release 6 (LTS). Looking for a different release?

 Invite device clients

-If you’re providing device-based licenses, you can create new device clients by invitation using the 10Duke Identity Management REST API.
-The invitation associates the new device client with an organization and adds it to the specified device client groups to allow access to licenses.
+The invitation associates the new device client with an organization and adds it to specified device client groups to grant access to licenses.
+This also associates the organization to the device client as the “owner”.

 If needed, you can allow an invitation to be used by existing device clients only, or even restrict an invitation to a specific device client.